Stevandean/Stevandean/README.md

     />
 </a>

-- 👋🏻 Hi, I’m student of SMK Telkom Malang.
+- 👋🏻 Hi, I’m student at MacChung University Malang Bachelor of Information Systems program.

 - 🤔 I’m currently learning **Javascript** and **NEXT JS**